SillyFreak/typst-packages-old/tidy-types/src/lib.typ

 /// A function for rendering a function type taking the given parameters and having the given return type:
 ///
-///
 /// #example(```
 /// tt.func(
 ///   tt.str, opt: tt.bool,
 ///   tt.int)
 /// ```)
 ///
 /// Note that the relative order of positional and named parameters is not preserved; all named parameters come after all positional parameters.
 It makes sense to, as a convention, put the result type after any named parameters.
+There is one exception to this rule though: if the last positional parameter is @@sink, it will be put after any named arguments:
+///
+/// #example(```
+/// tt.func(
+///   tt.str, opt: tt.bool, tt.sink,
+///   tt.int)
+/// ```)
 ///
 /// The name of this function is `func` because `tt.function` (#tt.function) exists already.
 ///